OlleMattsson/pbna/README.md

 ## run
 in the root folder, run `docker compose up`
+note: client facing ui (react-admin) has to be started manually `cd react-admin && npm run dev`

 ## developing keystone

+### project folder structure

+- Common: files shared between the services, currently only stuff related to redis.
+This could potentially be converted to a package for easier installation
+- Frontend: old frontend `localhost:8000` that contains some interesting account, entry and lineItem test data, also contains business logic for building an income statement and balancing the books
+- keystone: cms, data storage, schema and graphql api accessible on `localhost:3000`
+- models: for storing llm models
+- node-llama: a microservice running llama
+- read-admin: customer facing UI accessible on `localhost:5173`
+- tesseract: a microservice running tesseract for OCR

+#### Other things worth noting

+docker compose: the system is designed to run in docker containers and spun up using docker compose
+redis-smq: microservices within the docker network can talk to one another with messages (events) sent over redis-smq

 ### when changing schema or keystone configs
 1. In ./docker-compose.yml change